Red Stag Chile

 THE LODGE

-Your base is a beautiful family estancia, where the owners look after small groups of guests.
-The lodge, built from local stone and wood, overlooks the mountains and the main huntingng grounds.
-In the evenings guests enjoy traditional asados (BBQ) and delicious home cooked meals, complimented by fine Chilean wines.
+Your accommodation is a beautiful mountain house where the owners personally attend to small groups of guests.
+Built from local stone and wood, the lodge offers breathtaking views of the mountains, the lake, and the main hunting grounds.
+In the evenings, guests can indulge in traditional asados (BBQ) and savor delicious home-cooked meals accompanied by fine Chilean wines.

 FOOD AND DRINK